loopbackio/loopback-next/docs/site/Serving-static-files.md

 app.static('/downloads', path.join(__dirname, 'mp3s'));
 ```

-You can also call `app.static()` multiple times on the same mounth path to merge
+You can also call `app.static()` multiple times on the same mount path to merge
 files from multiple filesystem directories and expose them on the same URL path.
 When a file with the same name is present in multiple directories mounted at the
 same URL path, then the precedence is given the file from the directory that was